NK Rudar Trbovlje

+In the 1970s, the club won the then highest league in Slovenia, the Slovenian Republic League, three times.

 History

-History of football in Trbovlje dates back to 1922, when ŠK Zora was established.
+The history of football in Trbovlje dates back to 1922, when ŠK Zora was established.
 In the same year, the club aroused a lot of interest in this sport among youth working class.
 In 1924, the club was banned after a political clash with Orjuna.
 Some former members then founded DSK Svoboda, which renamed as SK Amater in 1927.

-On the 50th anniversary of the club, they won the Slovenian Republic League for the first time.
+In 1972, on the 50th anniversary of the club, they won the Slovenian Republic League for the first time.
 A successful period lasted until 1980, as Rudar won the Republic titles two more times between 1974 and 1979.

 With the collapse of Yugoslavia and the independence of Slovenia, all Slovenian teams returned from the federal leagues.
 Some of the key players left the club and Rudar was relegated from the newly established Slovenian PrvaLiga in the inaugural 1991–92 season.
 They never returned to the first division.